HomeBlog16 Famous Jazz Musicians You Need To Know

 In the later stages of his career, Montgomery achieved significant commercial success without compromising his artistic integrity.
 While more pop-oriented, his later recordings brought jazz improvisation to a broader audience and showcased his adaptability.

 Virtually every jazz guitarist that followed Montgomery has been influenced by him in some manner.
-Newer jazz musicians like Pat Metheny, George Benson, and Russell Malone are just a few who have acknowledged his profound impact on their playing.
+Later jazz musicians like Pat Metheny, George Benson, and Russell Malone are just a few who have acknowledged his impact on their playing.

 13. Art Blakey

 Art Blakey’s legacy in jazz and jazz drumming is monumental.
-Through his band, jazz drumming, and mentorship of up-and-coming talent, he shaped the direction of modern jazz.
+Through his band, The Jazz Messengers, his jazz drumming, and his mentorship of up-and-coming talent, he shaped the direction of modern jazz.
+That’s why Art Blakey is one of the greatest jazz artists ever.

 Art Blakey’s Jazz Messengers